 Nate Thomas is a New England native and began sports at an early age.
 His primary focus was soccer through high school and the first portion of college.
 During college, Nate switched to rowing, racing in the varsity 8 at Bates College.
 After graduation, Nate did what many college athletes do, focus less on sports and more on life, gaining a good amount of weight.
 After several years, Nate started back into the sports lifestyle with a focus on running.
 Initially, his goal was to break 2:00 in a half marathon.
 Fast forward a few years, and Nate purchased a basic road bike and decided to give triathlon a go in 2010.
 He was instantly hooked, and his competitive mindset kicked in.
-Over his 12 seasons of racing triathlon, Nate has raced the 70.3 World Championships four times and the 140.6 Ironman World Championships twice.
-Nate is racing the 70.3 World Championships in St. George in 2022.
+Over his 12 seasons of racing triathlon, Nate has raced the 70.3 World Championships five times and the 140.6 Ironman World Championships twice.
 He has a PR of 2:02 at the Olympic distance, 4:13 in half Ironman racing, and 9:41 at the Ironman distance.
 Nate has been an elementary school teacher since 2007.
 He is married with two young children, and Nate has the personal experience of trying to fit triathlon into the daily work and life of a busy age group triathlete.

 Nate had considered becoming a coach for many years prior to starting Be Your Best Tri Coaching.
 Early on in his triathlon career, Nate was coached for three seasons.
 During that time, Nate learned a lot from the coaches he worked with.
 Over time, he figured out what worked best for his personal training.
 Nate is a Level 1 USAT Coach, and will bring his years of experience in triathlon and his attention to detail to you as an athlete.
 We can't all be Olympians, but, with the right approach, we can make triathlon an integral part of our lives and be our best.
 The training platform that Be Your Best uses is Final Surge.
 Final Surge links with all major devices and workouts can be done through online platforms such as Zwift.
 Reach out to Nate for a chat and to see if working with Be Your Best Tri Coaching is right for you!